Welcome to Jack Endino's Recording and Mastering Studio Search Engine.

 How do I get my studio listed?

-Whether paid or free, I believe this info is important to have available and I will maintain it myself; all you have to do is submit an update whenever you want to change something in the listing, like new equipment, clients or staff.
-I will enter the new info immediately at no charge, the only exception being if I am on the other side of the globe for a few weeks with a flaky internet connection.
+I believe this info is important to have available and I will maintain it myself; all you have to do is submit an update whenever you want to change something in the listing, like new equipment, clients or staff.
+I will enter the new info as soon as I can, the only exception being if I am on the other side of the globe for a few weeks with a flaky internet connection.
 Of course, I'll even delete your free listing on request if you don't want to be part of this at all.

 There's online submission forms that you can use to submit a listing; one for recording studios, and one for mastering studios.
 Fill it in and follow the instructions.
 You may be amused at the data-posting method, but it's completely fool-proof.